Cadaver (video game): Interaction with objects

 When Karadoc touches an object, he can push it around, unless it is too heavy (a potion of strength allows pushing heavier objects).
-Touching an object also causes the context menu to be enabled.
+Touching an object also enables the context menu.
 When the context menu is enabled, the fire button is used to select an action from the menu instead of jumping.
 The possible actions depend on the type of object, and are represented with icons.
-They include things like investigate, pull, pick up, drink, open, insert, give and some others.
-Items which are picked up land in Karadocs inventory, and get additional actions, like cast for spells.
-One item at a time also can be readied, usually a weapon, which makes the fire button throw or use the readied item instead of jumping.
+They include things like investigate, pull, pick-up, drink, open, insert, give and some others.
+Items that are picked up land in Karadocs inventory, and get additional actions, such as cast for spells.
+One item at a time can also be readied, usually a weapon, which makes the fire button throw or use the readied item instead of jumping.

 Development

 Cadaver was initially developed as a level building tool on the Atari ST for adventure games, named the Adventure Level Editor, which was used to create Cadaver's levels.
-Levels in ALE are initially created as a two-dimensional map, in which the designer may define the size of each room (within the range of 3 x 3 to 10 x 10 tiles) and show interconnections between each room.
-After a room is created, is it converted to 3D, and background details and objects are added manually.
+Levels in ALE are initially created as a two-dimensional map, where the designer may define the size of each room (within the range of 3 x 3 to 10 x 10 tiles) and show interconnections between each room.
+After a room is created, it is converted to 3D, and background details and objects are added manually.

 Cadaver is programmed in ACL, a programming language developed by the Bitmap Brothers' Steve Kelly.
-Objects in Cadaver are assigned a number, and associated with that number is ACL code that indicate how the object is manipulated under different circumstances, i.e. indicating if an object can be opened or used as a container.
+Objects in Cadaver are assigned a number, and associated with that number is ACL code which indicates how the object is manipulated under different circumstances, i.e. indicating if an object can be opened or used as a container.
 Events such as locking and unlocking doors are also controlled by ACL.

 Expansion pack

 An expansion pack titled Cadaver: The Payoff was released in 1991.
 After defeating Dianos, Karadoc returns to the inn only to find his employers gone, and every living person within the city either dead or transformed into a monster.
-Seeking the cause behind this, the dwarf fights his way to the local temple, and finds the answers - and his money - deep down in the crypts.
+Seeking the cause behind this, the dwarf fights his way to the local temple.
+He finds the answers and his money deep down in the crypts.

-Gameplay is similar.
-Cadaver: The Payoff has only four levels, but they are significantly larger than those of the first game, and the second level has a large number of monsters and scant possibilities to heal.
+Gameplay is similar to the original game.
+Cadaver: The Payoff has only four levels, but they are significantly more complex and taxing than those of the first game, and the second level has a large number of monsters and scant possibilities to heal.